This disease was first described in British medical literature in the early years of the 20th century.

 - Autosomal recessive inheritance: In autosomal recessive Alport syndrome, both sides of the family owe the mutation for Alport syndrome to pass on to children.

-- X-linked inheritance: In X-linked Alport syndrome, the disease is usually passed from a mother who has the Alport syndrome mutation to her child.
+- X-linked inheritance: The disease is usually passed from a mother who has the Alport syndrome mutation to her child in X-linked Alport syndrome.

 Symptoms of Alport syndrome

-The onset, symptoms, progression, and severity of Alport syndrome can vary greatly from person to person, in part due to the specific subtype and genetic mutation present.
+The onset, symptoms, progression, and severity of Alport syndrome can vary significantly from person to person, in part due to the specific subtype and genetic mutation present.

 Some people may have a mild, progressive form of the disorder, while others may have an earlier onset of serious complications.